chensxb97/Homework_2/README.txt

 in your program, and discuss your experiments in general.
 A few paragraphs are usually sufficient.

-The purpose of this program is to implement indexing and searching techniques for Boolean Retrieval.

 = Indexing =

 The index dictionary is built by processing terms from text files in the Reuters Training data.

 We process all terms by removing all punctuation, case-folding all words to lower case and stemming using PorterStemmer.
-Terms are stored in a set (to ensure no duplicates), and are saved in the dictionary in this format:
-{term: [termID, termFrequency, charOffset, stringLength]}
+Terms are stored in a set (to ensure no duplicates), and are saved in the dictionary, sorted by term in ascending order, with the following format: {term: [termID, termFrequency, charOffset, stringLength]}.

 - term(string) refers to the processed and stemmed word
 - termID(int) is a unique ID associated with each word after the words have all been sorted in ascending order
 - termFrequency(int) is the number of unique documents each term exists in
 - charOffset(int) are character offset values which point to the start of the posting list in the postings file for that term.
 - stringLength(int) states the length of the posting list generated for that term.

-The dictionary is also sorted by term in ascending order.

 Secondly, we build the posting list index using BSBI.
 We split the directory of files into 11 blocks.
 We will then process each block's files and write to individual posting files.